GATEJECA/realtime-php/slides.md

 ---

-class: fixed-width-list
+class: fixed-width-list top

+## I wanna add real-time to an existing PHP app
+--

+or
 ## I wanna build a real-time PHP app
-or
-## I wanna add real-time to an existing PHP app

 ---